-At December 31, 2015, Messrs.
+At December 31, 2016, Messrs.
 Kenneth E. MacNeill (President and Chief Executive Officer) and George H. Read (Senior Vice President of Exploration and Development), through their respective consulting companies, hold management and consulting contracts with the Company.
 Messrs.
-MacNeill and Read's monthly fees were \$29 thousand (2014 - \$25 thousand) and \$22 thousand (2014 - \$19 thousand), respectively.
+MacNeill and Read's monthly fees were \$29 thousand (2015 - \$29 thousand) and \$22 thousand (2015 - \$22 thousand), respectively.

 Total compensation paid or payable to officers (including amounts paid through companies controlled by Messrs.
-MacNeill and Read) and to directors of the Company was \$1.6 million (2014 - \$1.0 million).
-Of these amounts, \$1.2 million (2014 - \$0.7 million) was included in administration expense and \$0.4 million was included in exploration and evaluation expense (2014 - \$0.3 million).
-Included in these amounts are share-based payment transactions of \$0.8 million (2014 - \$0.2 million)
+MacNeill and Read) and to directors of the Company was \$2.0 million (2015 - \$1.6 million).
+Of these amounts, \$1.5 million (2015 - \$1.2 million) was included in administration expense and \$0.5 million was included in exploration and evaluation expense (2015 - \$0.4 million).
+Included in these amounts are share-based payment transactions of \$1.1 million (2015 - \$0.8 million)

 The above transactions were in the normal course of operations and are measured at an amount agreed to by the related parties.
 The fair value of share-based payments in the form of options was determined using the Black-Scholes model.
-The fair value of share-based payments in the form of RSUs was determined based on the five-day volume weighted average trading price of the Company's shares preceding the date of grant.
-The fair value of share-based payments in the form of deferred share units ("DSUs") was determined based on the closing price of the Company's common shares at the date of grant.
+The fair value of share-based payments in the form of RSUs and deferred share units ("DSUs") was determined based on the five-day volume weighted average trading price of the Company's shares preceding the date of grant.